 - 1. Analyze organizational issues from a global perspective, - 2.
-Create strategies for Sustainable organizational performance, - 3.
-Demonstrate knowledge of specialized functional concepts, theories or models and apply them in an organizational or financial market context, - 4.
+Develop functional strategies for sustainable organizational performance - 3.
+Apply appropriate knowledge from different business functions in the context of managerial decisions or in relation to financial market operations. - 4.
 Evaluate business performance using quantitative and/or qualitative tools, techniques, and methods, - 5.
-Incorporate sustainability in orgnaizational decision making, - 6.
-Communicate complex business issues effectively.
+Incorporate sustainability practices /principles in organizational decision making - 6.
+Communicate complex business issues effectively in written and/or verbal form